-If you notice your heartbeat racing, your palms getting sweaty, or a feeling of irritability or fear in certain scenarios, it can be tempting to get as far away as possible.
+Your heartbeat is racing.
+Your palms are sweating.
+If you notice that feeling of irritability/fear in certain scenarios, it can be tempting to get as far away as possible.
 You may avoid the uncomfortable situation now, but what happens when you are exposed to something similar in the future?
-If you continually recede into your comfort zone, your mind can process feelings of positivity about your choice, unwittingly training your brain into believing that avoidance is the right thing to do, only making your fear worse.
+If you continually recede into your comfort zone, your mind can process feelings of positivity about your choice.
+This unwittingly tricks your brain into believing that avoidance is the right thing to do.
+However, it only makes your fear worse.
+If this sounds like you, Exposure Therapy may be able to help.

 It’s not uncommon to fear being exposed to an object, person, situation, or activity.
 We are certain you know someone who has or has had a fear of one of the following: